Jan 25, 2021

 Remember the min and max levels you calculated previously?
 Just a reminder: the minimum level is your Safety Stock level in days.
 The maximum level is the Safety Stock level + the Replenishment Cycle in days.
 We should identify all items that are below the min level and order them.

-Let’s say you have an item that is forecast to sell 100 units per month, every month.
-Let’s say you have the following policy:
+Let’s say you have an item forecast to sell 100 units per month, every month and this is your policy:

-How much to order?
-Simply add your Replenishment Cycle to your re-order point.
-That’s another 100 units (30 days at 100 per month).
+Add your Replenishment Cycle to your re-order point to calculate an ORDER UP TO level.
+That’s another 100 units (30 days at 100 units per month).

-By placing this order of 130, you will drive your inventory level towards your stocking policy.
+By placing an order of 107, you will drive your inventory level towards your stocking policy.

 Filling a container